vessels-tech/pisp-1/README.md

-# PISP - Payment Initiation Service Provider integration with Mojaloop
+# PISP - Payment Initiation Service Providers

+This repo contains the documentation, specifications and tests for the Mojaloop-PISP workstream.

 ## Overview
 - [Project Documentation](./docs/README.md) - Project Documentation, flows, uml diagrams and so on